vercel/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 If you export a function called `getServerSideProps` (Server-Side Rendering) from a page, Next.js will pre-render this page on each request using the data returned by `getServerSideProps`.

+Remember that you cannot use `getServerSideProps` in non-page components.

 ```js
 export async function getServerSideProps(context) {
   return {